When my husband died many years ago, I spent a lot of time in sadness, grief, and guilt over what I could have done differently.

 Was I kind enough?
 Did I tell him I loved him often?
 Did I make too much of a big deal over small things?

-As a practitioner of Ayurvedic medicine, I focus on lifestyle, dietary, and herbal recommendations to create a fulfilling, peaceful, and healthy life.
-On a regular basis, I suggest these changes to patients to help them reach their health and wellness goals.
+As a practitioner of Ayurvedic medicine, I used to only on focus on lifestyle, dietary, and herbal recommendations to create a fulfilling, peaceful, and healthy life.
+On a regular basis, I suggested these changes to patients to help them reach their health and wellness goals.

 Everything changed after the death of my husband, however, and I felt steered away from an Ayurvedic lifestyle.